devOpsKai/mongoDoc/documents/indexes/indexes.md

 ### Types of Indexes
 > ![Single Field Index](single-field-index.md)
-  - Indexes on a single field of a document

 > Compound Index
-  - Indexes on multiple fields of a document

 > Multikey Index
   - Index on the content stored in arrays